 Best Nerf Gun For Teens

 - Teens can carry heavier Nerf Guns than toddlers.
+Tweens and teens may have a better aim when playing with bows and arrows than younger kids.

 - Choose the Nerf Gun based on the action and role you intend to play.
-Defensive players’ weapons are stationary and therefore heavier in weight.
-For the active, assertive player the lighter Nerf Gun is a better option with an additional sidearm.
+Defensive players’ weapons are stationary and, therefore, heavier in weight.
+For the active, assertive player, the lighter Nerf Gun is a better option with an additional sidearm.

 Best Nerf Gun For Indoor Play